MobleyLab/waterNES/README.md

 The coordinate file (`-c`) needs to contain starting coordinates for the system matching with the topology found in the topology directory.
-This is only needed for the mimization phase.
+This is only needed for the minimization phase.

 The GROMACS executable to use (`-x`) can either be a path to an executable, or simply `gmx` if it is in the path.